 Understanding the concept of "Second Order Thinking" is essential in this situation.

 When making critical decisions, it's essential to think about the long-term effects holistically and not just what's happening right now.
-If you only focus on the immediate impact, you will miss important information and make mistakes.
+If you focus on the immediate impact, you will notice important information and make mistakes.

-For example, let's say you're a Uber product manager and have just added a new feature that tells drivers when and where demand is highest.
+For example, let's say you're an Uber product manager and have added a new feature that tells drivers when and where demand is highest.
 Before making any decisions, consider how this feature will affect drivers and passengers in the long run.

 Drivers will optimise their day to be available during the peak hours in the hope of getting more rides and earning more.

-As more and more drivers (in a given location) get access to this information, all of them become available during the "peak hours."
-This leads to oversupply during those hours.
-All of a sudden, the peak hours are not peak any more.
+As more drivers (in a given location) get access to this information, all of them become available during the "peak hours."
+This leads to oversupply during those hours, which suddenly cease to be peak hours.

-Now, the drivers expecting to earn more are earning less because they are now competing with a larger pool of drivers.
+Now, the drivers expecting to earn more are earning less because they compete with a larger pool of drivers.

-Lesser rides lead to more idle time for the drivers.
-More idle time leads to dissatisfaction, which leads to churn.
+Lesser rides lead to more idle time for the drivers, which leads to dissatisfaction, which in turn leads to churn.

 See where this is going?